Woody McCorvey: Mississippi State (2004–2008)

-Return to Clemson (2008resent)
+Return to Clemson (2008 - Present)

 In December 2008, Swinney approached McCorvey to return to Clemson in an administrative and advisory role.
 Said Swinney of McCorvey: “He is my national security advisor.
 My experience with him dates to my days as a player at Alabama when he was my position coach.
 He coached at Clemson in the 1980s under Danny Ford and knows all about our winning tradition.”

 In his current role, McCorvey serves as the primary liaison between Swinney and the athletic and IPTAY administrations.
 He also oversees the management of the football administrative offices.
 He supervises the football budget and works with academic staff, as Clemson entered 2021 as one of only three FBS programs to finish in the top 10 percent of all FBS programs in APR scores in nine of the last 10 years.

 Since McCorvey's return through the conclusion of the 2020 season, Clemson is 136-30 with seven ACC titles, eight division titles (plus an additional championship berth in a divisionless season in 2020) and has posted 10 bowl wins in 12 years, including national championships in 2016 and 2018.